Shadowtail117/ATCBot/README.md

 The second argument for `setconfig` is any text.
 It will try to parse it into an acceptable argument for the corresponding first argument -- a `ulong` (integer) for `delay`, `vtolchannelid`, `jetbornechannelid`, and `systemmessageid`, and a boolean for `saveconfig`.

+### setlogverbosity
+Valid arguments for `setlogverbosity`:
+- `normal` - Displays only informational, warning, error, and critical messages.
+Does not display verbose or debug messages.
+- `verbose` - Displays informational, warning, error, critical, and verbose messages.
+Does not display debug messages.
+- `debug` - Displays all messages.

 ## Hosting

 ATCBot intrinsically requires a configuration in order to work to the host's and server's needs.
 Upon running the bot for the first time, a `Config` folder will be created in the directory the .exe was run in, and the program will self-terminate.